DrKGD/nvimlocale.nvim/README.md

 **Note** I'd suggest [nvim-config-local](https://github.com/klen/nvim-config-local) over the built-in `exrc` for security reasons, thus the partial configuration has to be personally *trusted* before getting sourced automatically.
-Upcoming feature `:trust` of nvim 0.9 will soon deprecate this requirment!
+Upcoming feature `:trust` of nvim 0.9 will soon deprecate this requirement!

 ```lua